RMLio/prov4itdata-web-app/docs/REPORT.md

 As such, the data transfer process is fully transparent.

+For each Data Provider, a mapping needs to be created manually (as is the case in DTP where a connector needs to be created for each service).
+The input of a mapping is defined by describing how a Data Provider's Web API will be accessed (endpoint URL, authorization protocol, response format, etc.).
+This way, the [RMLMapper][RMLMapper-JAVA] knows how to consume the Web API.
+Hence, the actual input of a mapping is the response returned by the Web API.
+Furthermore, the input will be mapped according to the rules in the mapping, resulting in semantically sound [RDF] which is stored on the user's Solid pod.

+Therefore, once the input of mapping is described, it can easily be reused for creating other mappings for that Data Provider.
+Our advantage is that the mapping process is transparent and more easily adaptable when the data model changes.

 ### Automatic Data Provenance Generation

 Provenance and other metadataare essential for determining ownership and trust.